web3masons/MetaSwap/README.md

 ## Overview

-MetaSwap is a protocol that leverages metatransactions to enable instant, economically-trustless, 'gassless' swaps between multiple assets, EVM chains, and Lightning invoices.
+MetaSwap is a protocol that leverages metatransactions to enable instant, 'economically-trustless', 'gassless' swaps between multiple assets, EVM chains, and Lightning invoices.

 Currently, MetaSwap allows two parties to swap between any of the following: